Kaveh Safavi

 Dr. Safavi earned an M.D. from Loyola University School of Medicine and a J.D. from DePaul University College of Law.
-He is board-certified in internal medicine and pediatrics and completed his medical residency at the University of Michigan Medical Center.
-He serves on the Weinberg College of Arts and Sciences’ Board of Visitors–Northwestern University, is a frequent guest scholar at the Stanford University Clinical Excellence Research Center and serves on the advisory committee of the Buck Institute for Research on Aging.
+He is board-certified in internal medicine and pediatrics and completed his medical residency at the University of Michigan Medical Center., Dr. Safavi also serves on the Weinberg College of Arts and Sciences’ Board of Visitors–Northwestern University and is a member of the Easterseals National Board of Directors.

 Health Systems Management: A Practicum with Northwestern Medicine (HCAK-957-5)